Skip to main content

 Setup WordPress on Linux (Ubuntu 22.04)

-This guide walks you through setting up WordPress on a Linux VM using the LAMP stack (Linux, Apache, MySQL, PHP).
-It’s designed for virtual machines hosted on the WebberStop Cloud Platform.
+This guide walks you through installing WordPress on an Ubuntu 22.04 instance using the LAMP stack (Linux, Apache, MySQL, PHP).
+It is written for virtual machines provisioned through the WebberStop Cloud Management Portal.

 • You have an Ubuntu 22.04 VM deployed.